isavage/wgpihole/README.md

 **Can't access Pi-hole admin:**
 - Wait a few minutes for services to fully start
-- The password is automatically set from your `.env` file
+- The password is automatically set from your Doppler `PIHOLE_WEBPASSWORD` secret
 - Try accessing via `http://<your-vps-ip>/admin`

 **VPN connection issues:**